terminusdb/tus/README.md

 This package implements both the server handlers and a simple client.

-The package implements the core protocol along with two extensions:
+The package implements the core protocol along with four extensions:

 * Creation
 * Expiration